CheVeraId/domainauth-spec/draft-narea-domainauth.md

 Similarly, verifiers MUST NOT allow a validity period greater than this limit when verifying signatures over a time period.

-# Naming Conventions and Restrictions
+# Naming Considerations

-DomainAuth imposes specific restrictions on member names to prevent phishing attacks and ensure consistent processing across implementations:
+DomainAuth imposes specific restrictions to prevent phishing attacks and ensure consistent processing across implementations:

-1. **User Names:**
-  - MUST NOT contain at signs (`@`).
-  - MUST NOT contain whitespace characters other than simple spaces (e.g., no tabs, newlines, carriage returns).
-  - SHOULD be chosen to avoid visual confusion with other usernames.
-  - SHOULD use consistent case and normalisation forms.
-2. **Display Considerations:**
-  - User interfaces SHOULD NOT truncate usernames or domain names.
-  - Implementations SHOULD display member identifiers in full to avoid confusion.
+1. User names MUST be normalised to the PRECIS UsernameCaseMapped profile as specified in {{Section 3.3 of RFC8265}}, but spaces (U+0020) and at signs (U+0040) MUST NOT be allowed.
+2. Signatures from bots MUST be attributed to the organisation and the member name MUST be absent (not an empty string or at sign).
-  - Implementations SHOULD highlight or visually distinguish the domain portion of identifiers.
+3. User interfaces MUST NOT truncate user names or domain names, and they MUST visually distinguish the domain portion of identifiers.
-3. **Homographic Attack Prevention:**
-  - Implementations SHOULD implement mitigations against homographic attacks.
-  - Domain names SHOULD be displayed using Punycode when they contain non-ASCII characters.
-  - Implementations MAY refuse to process signatures from domains with mixed scripts.
-4. **Bot Names:**
-  - MUST use the at sign (`@`) as the CommonName in certificates.
-  - When displaying bot identities, implementations SHOULD clearly indicate they represent the organisation rather than an individual.

-Organisations SHOULD establish and enforce consistent naming policies for their users to maintain clarity and prevent confusion.
+See also {{idn-homograph-attacks}} for guidelines on mitigating IDN homograph attacks.

 # Services